Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 Again, your cash value portion is invested, but in this case, in investments that are similar to mutual funds.
 You’ll be able to choose how much is invested in each and make assessments based on how the funds have performed over time.

-Just like mutual funds, each investment fund will have management fees associated with it, so it’s a good idea to investigate fees carefully to ensure they don’t end up cannibalizing your returns.
+Just like mutual funds, each investment fund will have management fees associated with it.
+So it's a good idea to investigate fees carefully to ensure they don't eat up your returns.

 While these are two common types of life insurance, they are strikingly different in how they work and how much they cost.